Read more about the pros and cons of collecting your data online.

 Prolific’s participant pool is not representative of any national population – it’s international!
 As of summer 2018, if you give your study very broad pre-screeners, then your sample is likely to have a slight female bias, with a younger and more highly educated population than you might expect.
 This type of bias is often called a WEIRD bias: This refers to the observation that most participant pools in the social sciences are biased towards Western, Educated, Industrialized, Rich and Democratic individuals (because they are predominately from the US and Europe).
-Check out our demographics page for a better idea of the characteristics of our overall pool.

 - Selection Bias (topic, reward, length).

 Prolific’s study-portal serves as a study-marketplace, where participants can choose which studies they wish to take part in (of those they are eligible for).
 Participants can browse the available studies, reading descriptions, comparing hourly reward rates and average completion time.
 This means that every participant in your sample has chosen to do your study.
 Consequently, it is possible that the people who participate in your study differ systematically from the wider population: they may be particularly interested in the topic of your study, or were attracted by the reward’s magnitude.
 “Isn’t this also true for data that is not collected online?”, you might ask yourself now - and the answer is: yes.
 But as opposed to lab studies, there are some other biases connected to the selection bias in online samples.
 However, this is what you can do to reduce the selection bias.